White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Nathan Eovaldi (9-3) for his 15th start of the season.
+- Martin Perez (6-3) will take to the mound for the Rangers and make his 15th start of the season.

-- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.
+- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

-- Eovaldi has pitched five or more innings in 14 straight games and will look to extend that streak.
+- In 14 starts this season, Perez has lasted five or more innings 11 times, with an average of 5.5 innings per appearance.

-- He has finished five appearances without allowing an earned run in 14 chances this season.
+- In 14 appearances this season, he has finished two without allowing an earned run.

 |Opponent